 High temperatures across northern China drove up coal generation in June.
-And with the coming months likely to be just as hot speculative buying drove strong demand for thermal coal and pushed prices up.
-FOB QHD 5 500 increased to RMB588/t at the end of June.
-But eager to stop prices exceeding 'unreasonable' levels the government has stepped in and is encouraging miners to release new supply into the market.
-Metallurgical coal prices continue to move in the other direction as output registered another month on month increase.
-Benchmark Liulin #4 HCC FOR prices fell by RMB50/t to RMB1 260/t at the end of June.
-This time four major coking coal producers have agreed to cut production for a few months to prevent prices falling.
-In the seaborne market the rumours of action against coal imports to protect domestic producers are looking more credible.
+And with the coming months likely to be just as hot, speculative buying drove strong demand for thermal coal and pushed prices up.
+FOB QHD 5,500 increased to RMB588/t at the end of June.
+But eager to stop prices exceeding 'unreasonable' levels, the government has stepped in and is encouraging miners to release new supply into the market.
+Metallurgical coal prices continue to move in the other direction as output registered another month-on-month increase.
+Benchmark Liulin #4 HCC FOR prices fell by RMB50/t to RMB1,260/t at the end of June.
+This time, four major coking coal producers have agreed to cut production for a few months to prevent prices falling.
+In the seaborne market, the rumours of action against coal imports to protect domestic producers are looking more credible.
 The customs clearance process is reportedly taking longer at ports while a ban on coal imports at some smaller ports is making the news.